 - digital diplomacy

--I am active on Twitter @jdierkes where I mostly tweets about contemporary Mongolia.
+He is active on Twitter @jdierkes where he mostly tweets about contemporary Mongolia.

-I have been or am involved in three active professional blogs:
+He has been or is involved in three active professional blogs:

 - Jukupedia (2011-2014), supplementary education in contemporary Japan.

 - Mongolia Focus (with Mendee Jargalsaikhan, Byambajav Dalaibuyan, Brandon Miliate, and Bulgan Batdorj, since July 2011), strategic analysis of contemporary Mongolian politics, resources, and society.

 - Direct Diplomacy (with Ben Rowswell, since May 2016), practitioners and students explore the transformation that digital tools are bringing to the practice of diplomacy

 His professional activities have shifted from his training as a purely analytical social scientist to a more engaged stance where he points to implications of his research and is increasingly engaging policy-makers directly.